Dhriti1209/url-to-pdf-generator/README.md

 ```

 **🧪 How It Works**
-User inputs a URL into the frontend.
+- User inputs a URL into the frontend.

-Frontend sends the URL to the backend via a REST API.
+- Frontend sends the URL to the backend via a REST API.

-Backend uses Puppeteer to convert the page to PDF.
+- Backend uses Puppeteer to convert the page to PDF.

-PDF is uploaded to MinIO and a signed URL is returned.
+- PDF is uploaded to MinIO and a signed URL is returned.

-Frontend shows the link for download.
+- Frontend shows the link for download.

 **🛡️ Security Note**
-Avoid hardcoding secret keys in production.
+- Avoid hardcoding secret keys in production.

-Use .env and secure them with .gitignore.
+- Use .env and secure them with .gitignore.

 **💡 Future Enhancements**

-Add PDF customization (paper size, orientation).
+- Add PDF customization (paper size, orientation).

-Integrate Celery + Redis for queueing heavy tasks.

-Add user authentication.
+- Add user authentication.

-Deploy to cloud with CI/CD.
+- Deploy to cloud with CI/CD.